 The Coordinator is the liaison with Faculty of Graduate Studies and with the Dalhousie Association of Graduate Students.
 The Coordinator is responsible for fulfilling the role set out for graduate coordinators within the Faculty of Graduate Studies and otherwise facilitating graduate student success within the School.
-The Coordinator normally chairs graduate admissions committee meetings and is responsible for all program advising in the MJ and MFA programs.
+The Coordinator is responsible for all program advising in the MJ and MFA programs.